Motorists are being advised to keep off yellow lines on Monday

 Drivers who leave their cars in parking bays that are only partially available throughout the day should check the signs carefully to avoid staying there when the yellow line restrictions do come into force.
 These bays are mainly found in bus lanes.

-Normal parking rules will also apply on the borough’s housing estates - drivers who do not have a valid parking permit should not use these spaces.
+Normal parking rules will also apply on the borough’s housing estates - drivers who do not have a valid parking permit should not use these parking spaces.